metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_processing_job_v1alpha1_manifest.md

 Optional:

 - `app_managed` (Boolean)
 - `dataset_definition` (Attributes) Configuration for Dataset Definition inputs.
-The Dataset Definition input must specify exactly one of either AthenaDatasetDefinition or RedshiftDatasetDefinition types. (see [below for nested schema](#nestedatt--spec--processing_inputs--dataset_definition))
+The Dataset Definition inputmust specify exactly one of either AthenaDatasetDefinition or RedshiftDatasetDefinitiontypes. (see [below for nested schema](#nestedatt--spec--processing_inputs--dataset_definition))
 - `input_name` (String)
-- `s3_input` (Attributes) Configuration for downloading input data from Amazon S3 into the processing container. (see [below for nested schema](#nestedatt--spec--processing_inputs--s3_input))
+- `s3_input` (Attributes) Configuration for downloading input data from Amazon S3 into the processingcontainer. (see [below for nested schema](#nestedatt--spec--processing_inputs--s3_input))

 <a id="nestedatt--spec--processing_inputs--dataset_definition"></a>
 ### Nested Schema for `spec.processing_inputs.dataset_definition`